rstudio/rstudio-docker-products/workbench/README.md

 ### Overview

-Note that running the RStudio Workbench Docker image requires the container to run using the `--privileged` flag and a valid RStudio Workbench license.
+Note that running the RStudio Workbench Docker image requires a valid RStudio Workbench license.

 This container includes: